 Take care of all employee-related information and tax forms

-You’ll want to go through your payroll and ensure that old employees are no longer in the system and that everyone’s current information (address, name, and phone) is updated and correct.
+You’ll want to go through your payroll to ensure old employees are no longer in the system.
+You’ll also want to check to make sure that everyone’s information (address, name, and phone) is updated and correct.

-Here are a few other year-end tax prep tips:
+Here are a few other business preparation for tax season tips:

-- Create a file / location for returned tax forms
+- Create a file or location for returned tax forms

 - Make sure everyone is paid out and understands their tax withholding and bonuses